vash-001/Masterplan-ai/Masterplan.md

         <div style='font-weight:bold; font-size:12px;'>10.
 Map-Building Loop</div>
         ")

-        MAP_MOVE(Move through the track using the now-learned Self-Model) MAP_SENSE(Fire sensor rays in all directions)
+        MAP_MOVE(Move through the track using the Self-Model) MAP_SENSE(Fire sensor rays in all directions)
-        MAP_COLLECT(Collect data: [current_location, sensor_readings])
-        MAP_STORE(Store data in the Mapping Buffer)
+        MAP_COLLECT(Collect data pair of current location and sensor readings) MAP_STORE(Store data in the Mapping Buffer)
         MAP_TRAIN_PREPARE(Sample a mini-batch from the Mapping Buffer) MAP_TRAIN_MODEL("
         <div style='font-weight:bold; font-size:12px;'>Train the Environment-Model</div>
         <div style='text-align:left; font-size:11px;'>
-        - The model learns to associate a location on the track with the shape of the boundaries around it.
+        - The model learns to map a location to the shape of its surroundings.
         </div>
         ")